Nanoprobe beamline (NANO)

 Hard X-rays (5 keV – 20 keV) give the Nanoprobe unique analytical capabilities, revealing the elemental, chemical and structural information within specimens from a diverse range of scientific fields.

-The size of the X-ray focus determines the spatial resolution of the Nanoprobe instrument; the intensity of the X-ray beam determines its sensitivity.
-The design of the Nanoprobe beamline is such that resolution and sensitivity can be tailored to a given investigation, enabling improved elemental sensitivity at the cost of spatial resolution.
+The size of the X-ray focus determines the spatial resolution of the Nanoprobe instrument; the intensity of the X-ray beam determines its sensitivity - the Nanoprobe targets 60-300 nm resolution and 1e10-1e13 ph/s intensity.
+The Nanoprobe beamline has been designed to enable resolution and sensitivity to be optimised for each investigation, enabling (eg) improved elemental sensitivity at the cost of spatial resolution.

 Elemental mapping using the Nanoprobe instrument.